LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 created in order to customize the object before it is used.
 A type can specify its own type creators by defining one or more methods named "onCreate".
-When a new object is created, the ``onCreate`` method corresponding to the given parameters is immediately called, before the new object is returned to the user.
+When a new object is created, the ``onCreate`` method corresponding to the given parameters is immediately called before the new object is returned to the user.
 Each ``onCreate`` must be a public member method.

 To illustrate, the following type definition defines an ``onCreate`` method that